 UG Human H-J

 UG Human K-M

 The department offers six degree programs: B.S. in Health, B.S. in Human Performance, M.Ed in Health, M.Ed in Physical Education, M.S. in Health and M.S. in Physical Education.
 The primary objectives of the department are: 1) To introduce every student to the potential benefits of a well-defined exercise program and to provide planned experiences that will result in knowledge about the value of physical activities, essential motor skill development, stamina, strength and those social qualities that will last a lifetime and 2) To provide a broad base of knowledge which will enable a student to specialize or adapt to a variety of career opportunities which include: preparation for teaching and/or coaching at the elementary or secondary levels; preparation for graduate study in health, health promotion, Human Performance and/or allied health therapeutic sciences; preparation for athletic training; preparation for recreational and/or community service programs; and preparation for professional health and wellness activities at the local, state and national levels.

-All degrees within the Department of Health and Human Performance prepare students for various professional preparations in accordance with each degree’s curriculum.
+All degrees within the Department of Health and Kinesiology prepare students for various professional preparations in accordance with each degree’s curriculum.
 All students in Health and Human Performance can obtain certifications in four areas to further career aspirations.
 Even though these outcomes are not required for degree completion, they are highly encouraged for each candidate to effectively compete in the current job market.